Associate Director London +44 (0)20 7131 4865

 (b) inform the Merged Entity and the Monitoring Trustee of its slots request under the Commitments within one (1) week following the end of that slot conference if all reasonable efforts to obtain slots for the Identified European or Long-Haul City Pair(s) through the normal workings of the slot application procedure before the beginning of the IATA traffic season (the “Standard Slot Allocation Procedure” or “SSAP”) have failed;

 P.S: The Prospective New Entrant is to be aware that the Monitoring Trustee and/or the Commission may request the Prospective New Entrant to provide the Monitoring Trustee and/or the Commission a detailed business plan (see clause 3.6 of the Commitments) at the latest by the submission of their slots request.
 A template for the content of the detailed Business Plan will be provided to Prospective New Entrants by the Monitoring Trustee upon request.

 (c) maintain an “open book” policy for the airports concerned during the entire period from between the notification to the Merged Entity of its intention to request slots under the Commitments to the end of the respective IATA scheduling period, including the final allocation of slots by the coordinator following the Slot Return Date.

-Following an assessment of the Identified City Pairs under these Commitments, the Monitoring Trustee is inviting applications for slots for the IATA Winter 2018-19 Season on the following routes:
+Following an assessment of the Identified City Pairs under these Commitments, the Monitoring Trustee is inviting applications for slots for the IATA Summer 2019 Season on the following routes:

 Long-Haul City Pairs*